Do you have an outstanding fee? Check the Invoices page on your eStudentCentre now.

 The fees collected cannot be spent on the provision of academic services or be used to support political parties or the election of a person to a Commonwealth, State, Territory Parliament or local Government body.
 The funds also cannot be used to cover the cost of collecting and administering the SSAF.

 UTAS has established a formal and transparent consultation process inviting students and their representative bodies to participate in the process that confirms eligibility, and prioritizes projects for funding.
-The SSAF Consultation Working Group was established in 2012 to oversee the University’s overall responsibilities and a SSAF Subgroup met in 2012 to consider submissions from interested parties for funding.
+The SSAF Consultation Working Group was established in 2012 to oversee the University’s overall responsibilities and a SSAF Subgroup meets annually to consider submissions from interested parties for funding.

 The Working Group and Subgroup consists of University representatives and student representatives nominated by the TUU.